irfanhakim-as/homelab-wiki/topics/proxmox.md

     Replace `<proxmox-host>` with the IP address or hostname of the Proxmox server (i.e. `192.168.0.106`)

-3. On the Proxmox node, [create a new VM](#create-vm) with the specifications as close to the source virtual machine as possible and its default disk **REMOVED**.
+3. On the Proxmox node, [create a new VM](#create-vm) with the specifications as close to the source virtual machine as possible, not using any media, and have its default disk **REMOVED**.
 Take note of the virtual machine's VM ID (i.e. `100`).

 4. On the Proxmox server shell, import the `*.vmdk` file to the new target virtual machine: